 We are pleased to announce an ambitious new affordable housing project in Barking Town Centre, opening in 2018 and designed by London-based architecture studio Apparata.

 A House for Artists will combine a new community arts centre with studio work spaces and 12 affordable apartments for artists, helping to strengthen local arts facilities as well as arts engagement and education within the local community.
 As part of the affordable rent tenure the resident artists will contribute to forming the arts centre programme, providing year-round arts, education and community activities with and for local people.

 At a time when councils are struggling to build and manage existing community spaces – and artists are finding it increasingly hard to remain in London – we see this project as a pilot or model which could be replicated in other London boroughs.

-The project brings together two difficult issues, aiming for one to help address the other.
+The project brings together two challenges, and aims for one to help address the other.
 The opportunities for living cheaply or even affordably in London are becoming increasingly rare and the project is a direct response to how this housing crisis is affecting artists and the presence of art in London.
 At the same time, local councils are struggling to build and run community centres.
 In essence, the model offered by this project is a way of delivering a financially sustainable community programme in relation to affordable homes.
 The hope is that this project will become an example of infrastructure housing, with artists fulfilling new kinds of civic roles in neighbourhoods across the city.